junsu10291/CS1951ABlog/index.md

 - build a recommender system (recommendation based on text, based on similar restaurants…)

 We are also trying to look into whether attributes, categories, and reviews can track ups and downs of a store, and ultimately predict whether it will close or grow bigger in the future.
-Here's a glimpse of our initial try.
+Here's a glimpse of our initial try, and it seems...we need a lot more work.

 # 3/08/2017 (Wednesday) Blog Post I